Pelvic Floor Glossary

 • Erectile Dysfunction (ED)

 The consistent inability to get or keep an erection firm enough for sexual activity.
-It can be caused by physical, emotional, or pelvic floor muscle issues.
+It can result from various causes, including pelvic floor muscle issues, nerve damage, or surgeries like a radical prostatectomy.

 • Gait and Posture Analysis